vi/websocat/doc/functions.md

 ## Command::env_remove

-Add or set environtment variable for the subprocess.
+Add or set environment variable for the subprocess.

 Parameters: